Symmetry in language statistics shapes the geometry of model representations: Preliminaries and Related Work

 \subsection{Predicting word embedding geometry}

-Two-token co-occurrences are arguably the simplest nontrivial statistic of natural language.
-Word embedding models such as \texttt{word2vec} and GloVe learn exclusively from this statistic \citep{mikolov2013distributed,pennington2014glove}.
-These models learn a word embedding matrix $\mW\in\R^{V\times d}$ whose $i^\text{th}$ row $\vw_i$ is the $d$-dimensional embedding vector for word $i$.
+Pairwise co-occurrences are arguably the simplest nontrivial statistic of natural language data.
+Well-known methods such as \texttt{word2vec}, GloVe, and Latent Semantic Analysis (LSA) \citep{mikolov2013distributed,pennington2014glove,landauer1997solution} learn exclusively from this statistic.
+In particular, word embedding models learn an embedding matrix $\mW\in\R^{V\times d}$ whose $i^\text{th}$ row $\vw_i$ is the $d$-dimensional embedding vector for word $i$.
 In recent work, \cite{karkada2025closedform} showed that such models learn to represent the top eigenmodes of a \textit{normalized co-occurrence matrix}, approximately equal to the pointwise mutual information (PMI) matrix:

 In terms of the eigendecomposition $\Mstar=\mPhi\mLambda^\star\mPhi^\top$, the learned embeddings are